PennyHow/PyTrx/README.md

-# PyTrx
+# PyTrx (v1.0)
 PyTrx is an object-oriented toolbox created for the purpose of calculating real-world measurements from oblique images and time-lapse image series.
-Its primary purpose is to obtain velocities, surface areas, and volume losses from imagery of glacial environments.<br>
+Its primary purpose is to obtain velocities, surface areas, and volume losses from imagery of glacial environments.
+PyTrx Version 1.0 can be used to obtain velocities and calculate homography.
+It is intended to develop and release tools for calculating surface areas and volume loss is subsequent releases.<br>

 These scripts have not yet been published, but PyTrx has been used for data processing in the following publications: <br>
 How et al. (In Review) Rapidly-changing subglacial hydrology pathways at a tidewater glacier revealed through simultaneous observations of water pressure, supraglacial lakes, meltwater plumes and surface velocities. <i>The Cryosphere Discussions</i>, <a href="http://www.the-cryosphere-discuss.net/tc-2017-74/">doi:10.5194/tc-2017/74</a><br>